8 things to keep calm, healthy and happy right now

 Tips for staying healthy and happy

-Eight practical tips to keep healthy and happy, especially whilst working.
+Eight practical tips to keep healthy and happy at work and home.

 1. Keep well hydrated

 Water is a great option for keeping hydrated, but on cold winter’s day, a warm brew, a low-sugar fruit squash or a cup of soup may be more appealing.
-The caffeine in coffee can improve your alertness, but avoid drinking too much.
+The caffeine in coffee can improve your alertness, but avoid drinking too much caffeine.
 Switch to decaf after lunchtime so that your sleep is not affected.
+Discover the best alternatives to caffeine

 2. Support your immune system

 Your immune system is a complex system of cells, molecules and tissues and requires many different nutrients to function effectively.
-There is no single immune-boosting nutrient!
+There is no single immune-boosting nutrient, we needs lots of different nutrients provided by different types and colours of food.
+As one example, red peppers have twice the level of Vitamin C than green peppers, which is vital for your immunity and healthy skin, and 11x more beta-carotene, which is converted into Vitamin A which is also important for your immunity.
 The immune system works better when it’s in balance, and the best way to support it is through a healthy and varied diet.
 Learn more in '8 immunity boosting foods'.

 There is some evidence Vitamin C may reduce the duration and severity of the common cold.
-However, it won’t prevent you catching a cold.
+However, Vitamin C won’t prevent you catching a cold.
 Zinc has an important role in immunity, helping the immune cells fight infection and resist infection with viruses that cause the common cold.
-There is evidence that taking Zinc in a daily multivitamin within a day of catching a cold reduces the duration of the cold by around a day.
+There is evidence that taking Zinc in a high quality daily multivitamin within days of catching a cold can reduce the duration of the cold by a day or two.

-Vitamin D is important for the function of the immune system and low levels have been linked with a reduced immune response.
-We get most of our Vitamin D from the sunlight in the summer months so, as we spend more time indoors, it’s particularly important to ensure you get enough Vitamin D in your diet as well as a daily supplement
+Vitamin D is important for the function of the immune system and low levels of Vitamin D are linked with a reduced immune response.
+We get most of our Vitamin D from the sunlight in the summer months so, as we spend more time indoors, it’s particularly important to ensure you get enough Vitamin D in your diet as well as a daily supplement.
+Learn more in 'How do I know if I'm deficient in Vitamin D?'.

 3. Be snack savvy

-In the darker winter months or in times of distress you may find yourself craving more foods high in sugars and/or fat - otherwise known as 'comfort eating'.
-This is your body’s way of trying to lift your mood as these foods are linked with serotonin and dopamine production, the feel-good hormones.
+In the winter months or in times of stress you may find yourself craving more foods that are high in sugars and/or high in fat.
+This is known as 'comfort eating' and is your body’s way of trying to lift your mood, as these foods are linked with serotonin and dopamine production, the feel-good hormones.

 4. Feed your gut fibre